schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 ### Examples

-Suppress a finding in all accounts:
+Suppress a finding where the resource is the account, i.e. the 'MFA should be enabled for all IAM users that have a console password
+' finding :

 ```yaml
 Suppressions: